-In today’s ever-growing green marketplace, the inherent value of a brand no longer depends solely on the quality or innovation of its products.
+In today’s ever-growing green marketplace, a brand’s inherent value no longer depends solely on the quality or innovation of its products.
 Now, more than ever, social and environmental responsibility is a quintessential component of a brand’s valuation to consumers, and one brand, in particular, stands out among the rest in the cosmetics industry.

-The Body Shop has a long-standing reputation as an environmentally and animal-friendly company, and other brands can learn from their marketing and corporate responsibility on how to navigate an emerging marketplace that places increasing value on the environmental responsibility and initiatives of company’s products.
+The Body Shop has a long-standing reputation as an environmentally and animal-friendly company.
+Other brands can learn from their marketing and corporate responsibility on how to navigate an emerging marketplace that places increasing value on the environmental responsibility and initiatives of the company’s products.

 One look at PETA’s blacklist of companies that still test on animals shows that many prevalent cosmetics brands are lagging behind the Body Shop in following the trend towards cruelty-free products.
 It is surprising to see brands like Aveeno, Dove, Maybelline, Revlon, and Kiehl’s still using animal testing.
 The Body Shop has been ahead of the curve, and it is a long-standing commitment to the environment, animal, and social activism will only continue to increase its reputability and by association the value of its products to its consumers.